About Baja Expeditions

 Tim Means walks his talk.
 Through almost a half century of work in eco-tourism and land advocacy and conservation, his efforts have inspired and cultivated institutional advocacy, community engagement and organizing, sustained alternative economic opportunity and concrete policy decrees, as well as personal and collective inspiration and connection for the conservation of wild places and inhabited wilderness in the Baja peninsula.
 Read more about Means’ pivotal role in saving the Espiritu Santo Island Archipelago.

-In keeping with that legacy, Baja Expeditions offers an array of expeditions, day trips and community activities.
+In keeping with that legacy, Baja Expeditions offers an array of expeditions, day trips, community activities and liveaboard adventures.
 We have always believed in giving back, and all our programming helps subsidize our support of local environmental education, research and community projects.
 We love coming up with new ways for our guests to get involved so they can keep enjoying and advocating for our seas and coasts.
 It takes a village to conserve a peninsula!

 Our business is all about making it easy to pitch in.
 We design expeditions that connect you with nature and really give you a sense of this unique place.
-Your ticket price already includes a little built-in support to keep Baja wild, but if you want to pitch in a bit more, follow the link to our tax-deductible giving opportunities though Friends of Wild Baja; all donations support projects on the Baja California peninsula.
+Your ticket price already includes a little built-in support to keep Baja wild.